engisalor/sketch-grammar-explorer/README.md

 ## Setup

-Built with Python 3.10 and tested on 3.7.
+Built with Python 3.10.
+(Compatibility with 3.7 is no longer being tested.)

 **Installation**